Food Science & Human Nutrition: Food Science, MS

 Research Areas

-In addition to receiving training in the general field of food science or human nutrition, students have the opportunity to conduct research in the following areas of specialization:
+In addition to receiving training in the general field of food science or human nutrition, you have the opportunity to study a wide-variety of research areas related to food science, including these general focal areas of strength:

 Admission

 In addition to meeting the Graduate College admission requirements, a student planning to pursue a graduate degree in the department should have a baccalaureate degree in a recognized field of biological, physical, agricultural, or engineering science.
 Background deficiencies may be removed with graduate credit courses designed for this purpose.
-Graduate Record Examination (GRE) scores are required of all applicants, and those whose native language is not English are required to submit the results of the TOEFL or IELTS as evidence of English proficiency.
-Minimum TOEFL and IELTS scores.
-Students can be admitted to start in fall, spring, or summer semesters except for the PSM concentration, which admits fall semester only.
-For information on the role faculty have in the admissions process .

 Online Program

 A non-thesis Master of Science in Food Science program is offered via live, synchronous online sessions using distance education technology.
 The program ensures the same degree of excellence, and courses are instructed by the same faculty, as the on-campus non-thesis program.
 Courses are typically offered in the evening.
-For requirements and additional information, please contact Dr. Dawn Bohn.
+For requirements and additional information, please contact Dr. Dawn Bohn (dbrehart@illinois.edu).

 Graduate Teaching Experience